gruntwork-io/docs/docs/iac/stay-up-to-date/updating.md

 Below is an example using the `_envcommon` pattern to reference version `0.15.3` of the `single-server` submodule from the `terraform-aws-server` module.

 To update to version `0.15.4`, you update the value to the right of `ref=` in the source attribute.
 Since the version number denotes that this update is backwards compatible, it should not require any other changes.
-When following the `_envcommon` pattern, there are two places that reference the git tag created by the release — the `.hcl` file with the reference to the module in the `_envcommon` directory, and the environment and region specific references to the _envcommon file.
+When following the `_envcommon` pattern, there are two places that reference the git tag created by the release — the `.hcl` file with the reference to the module in the `_envcommon` directory and the environment and region specific references to the _envcommon file.

 ```hcl title=_envcommon/services/single_ec2_instance.hcl
 terraform {